CrossFacilityWorkflows/DOE-HPC-workflow-training/Balsam/OLCF/README.md

 ## How to run the tutorial

-Follow the tutorial either with the scripts or with the jupyter notebook [notebook](balsam_tutorial.ipynb).
+Follow the tutorial either with the scripts or with the jupyter [notebook](balsam_tutorial.ipynb).

 ### Scripts